AEmilioDiStefano/ros2_ws/instructions_IRL.md

 # IRL Robot Setup (differential drive)

-### By the end of this instructional you will have built your own differential drive robot, controllable via WiFi with your keyboard and ready for autonomous functions
+By the end of this instructional you will have built **your own differential drive robot**, controllable via WiFi with your keyboard and ready for autonomous functions

 <br>